Cerber927/pvsystem/README.md

 Plesase do this in CMD line:

-pip install astral, datetime, math, matplotlib, numpy -y
+pip install astral, matplotlib, numpy -y